mysociety/fixmystreet/training/citizens.md

 * **enter your email address**
   <br>
-  Because that's what FixMyStreet uses to identify you
+  Because that's what MakeMyIsland uses to identify you

 Some versions of FixMyStreet use other ways to identify you too, so you might be able to login with Facebook, for example.

 ## Got a password?

-If you've signed into FixMyStreet before, and you've got a
+If you've signed into MakeMyIsland before, and you've got a
 password:

 * **enter your password**